Charlotte dating app helps dog lovers find their match

 Photo via Frolly

 Looking for love?
-Frolly, a free Charlotte-based dating app, is helping users connect over a shared passion: dogs.
-The app launched in Charlotte last fall with a simple premise: your pup can be the ultimate matchmaker.
-Founder Cindy Himmel credits her daughter for the inspiration behind the idea.
+Frolly, a free Charlotte-based dating app launched last fall, lets your pup be the ultimate matchmaker.
+Founder Cindy Himmel credits her daughter for the inspiration behind the app, connecting users through their shared love of dogs.

 “My daughter was dating someone.
 After a few dates, she told me ‘he wasn’t that into dogs,’ and that was my aha moment,” Himmel told CLTtoday.